Code of conduct

-Funkwhale was started for simple reasons: bring to everyone an easy and ethical access to music and audio content.
+Funkwhale was started for simple reasons: to give everyone an accessible and ethical gateway to music and audio content.
 This is the core mission of the project, which materializes by:

-- Developping and maintaining the Funkwhale audio server
+- Developing and maintaining the Funkwhale audio server

 - Exploring and working on new funding models for creators

 - Building a federation of servers to host and distribute audio content (especially copyleft content) that is well adapted to the needs of creators

 - Provide a seamless, rich, social, open, decentralized experience to people that want to interact with audio content, based on open and free standards, protocols and technologies